1st eclipse season of 2026

 What causes an eclipse season?

-But, in reality, the moon’s orbit is inclined by 5 degrees to the ecliptic (Earth’s orbital plane).
-Most of the time the new moon or full moon swings too far north, or south, of the ecliptic for an eclipse to take place.
+But, in reality, the plane of the moon’s orbit is inclined by 5 degrees to the ecliptic (Earth’s orbital plane).
+Most of the time, the new moon or full moon swings too far north, or south, of the ecliptic for an eclipse to take place.

-Twice every month, as the moon circles Earth in its orbit, the moon crosses the ecliptic (Earth’s orbital plane) at points called nodes.
+So, as the moon orbits Earth, the moon crosses the ecliptic (Earth’s orbital plane) twice each month.
+Those crossing points are the nodes.
 If the moon is going from south to north, it’s called the moon’s ascending node.
 If the moon is moving from north to south, it’s called the moon’s descending node.

 Read more: Node passages of the moon: 2001 to 2100